aerogear/keycloak-connect-graphql/README.md

 Possible error codes:

-- `NOT_AUTHENTICATED`: returned when user is not authorized to access API because it requires login
+- `UNAUTHENTICATED`: returned when user is not authenticated to access API because it requires login
 - `FORBIDDEN`: returned when user do not have permission to perform operation
-- `ACCESS_DENIED`: returned when client did not provided any authentication information.
-U sually means missconfiguration on the client

 ## Authentication and Authorization on Subscriptions